Woodside, Queens: Other factors

-Along with good transportation and access to jobs, Woodside possessed many local amenities.
+Along with good transportation and access to jobs, Woodside possessed many other local amenities.
 It was an attractive place with plentiful open spaces, many trees and wooded areas, healthful air, and an overall pleasant ambiance; one news article in 1926 described this as "sylvan beauty", As it had in the other villages, the creation of the Borough of Queens in 1898 brought improvements in local government and increased spending on police, roads, schools, and public spaces, to Woodside.
 However, Woodside had provided fire protection, sewers, and street lights earlier on, and its transit facilities gave way to a wide variety of retail options.
-One newspaper article published in 1926 singled out its school, P.S.11, as "one of the leading public schools in Queens."
+One newspaper article published in 1926 singled out its school, P.S.
+11, as "one of the leading public schools in Queens."

 As in nearby communities of the time, religious observance played an important role in the lives of Woodside residents, and its churches both reflected this importance and signaled welcome to prospective newcomers.
 Riker's 1852 map of Newtown shows an Episcopal, Methodist Episcopal, and Presbyterian church in Newtown Village or Winfield.
 In 1854 St. Mary's Winfield, today's Blessed Virgin Mary Help of Christians, became the first Catholic parish.
 Much of its congregation and all its early pastors were of German nationality.

 The first church in Woodside proper, St. Paul's Protestant Episcopal, showed the dominant faith of the area's oldest and most prominent residents.
 It was established in 1874 by the families of landowners who had farmed there from its earliest settlement as well as by the estate-owning Germanic families that had moved in during the middle decades of the 19th century, including the longstanding Rapelye, Hicks, and Riker families and the newly arrived Sussdorf, Windmuller, and Kelly families.
 Two years later, residents from among the still newer owners of small houses set up a Baptist church.
 St. Paul's originally had a small congregation of only 50, with twice that in 1900; the Baptist church had about the same.
 St. Sebastian, this section's first Roman Catholic church, served a considerably larger population upon its 1896 foundation.
 The number of church members, originally 300, quickly grew and was reported to be 1,000 in 1902.